-5.9.1 Cube mode overheads
+5.8.1 Cube mode overheads

 Overheads in cube mode depend on the readout mode and on the observing setup (DIT, NDIT).
-Not all possible configurations were tested and if one for cases not covered and some custom tests may be needed in case one wants to use a special configuration.
+Not all possible configurations were tested and if one wishes to use a case not covered some custom tests may be needed.
 Contact NACO@eso.org for inquiries.